testing-library/testing-library-docs/docs/dom-testing-library/api-queries.md

 [a table of HTML elements with their default and desired roles](https://www.w3.org/TR/html-aria/#docconformance).

-Please note that setting a `role` and/or `aria-*` attribute that matches the implicit ARIA semantics is unnecessary and is **not recomended** as these properties are already set by the browser, and we must not use the `role` and `aria-*` attributes in a manner that conflicts with the semantics described.
+Please note that setting a `role` and/or `aria-*` attribute that matches the implicit ARIA semantics is unnecessary and is **not recommended** as these properties are already set by the browser, and we must not use the `role` and `aria-*` attributes in a manner that conflicts with the semantics described.
 For example, a `button` element can't have the `role` attribute of `heading`,